emdeh/emdeh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: /ɛm diː eɪtʃ/
+subtitle: <a href='#'>Affiliations</a>.
+Address.
+Contacts.
+Moto.
+Etc.

 profile:
   align: right
-  image: emdeh_pic.jpg
+  image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
-  more_info:
+  more_info: >
+    <p>555 your office number</p>
+    <p>123 your address street</p>
+    <p>Your City, State 12345</p>

 news: true # includes a list of news items
 latest_posts: true # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi there, with over a decade of Australian-based public service experience in ICT Project and Service Delivery, I am now specialising in cyber security and Artificial Intelligence.

-This is a space for me to build out a portfoliio of articles and notes based on my studies in these areas.
-It's primarily for my own reference, but perhaps it'll be useful for others too.

-I'll post [CTF walkthroughs](/blog/category/htb-machines) that I complete, short conceptual [explainers](/blog/category/explainers/), small [Artificial Intellgience](/blog/category/artificial-intelligence) projects I create, and intend to do a series explaining the Australian Signals Directorate's [Essential Eight](/blog/category/essential-eight/) Strategies to Mitigate Cyber Security Incidents.
+Write your biography here.
+Tell the world about yourself.
+Link to your favorite [subreddit](http://reddit.com).
+You can put a picture in, too.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Put your address / P.O. box / other info right below your picture.
+You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

+Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.